FREEZX/nuke.js/README.md

 ## Client

-For the client side we have some initial mithril code that builds with [mithrilify](https://github.com/sectore/mithrilify), which you can modify and change to work as you please, the only important thing to note here is the way requests are made.
+For the client side we have some initial mithril code, which you can modify and change to work as you please, the only important thing to note here is the way requests are made.
 Our framework exposes a custom `primus.request()` function, which takes two arguments, `path` and `data`, and returns a Q `promise`.
 The promise is either resolved or rejected depending on whether you have called `spark.response` or `spark.error` on the server, respectively.
 You could also choose to use a different front-end framework if you wish, you should just modify `package.json` with updated building options.